 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-Serve this soup with a side of Jalapeno Cheddar Biscuits for a meal your family will love.
+If you love this recipe, try my Smoked Turkey and White Bean Soup next!
+Serve this soup with a side of Jalapeno Cheddar Biscuits or No Knead Sourdough Bread for a meal your family will love.

 Jump to:

 - Homemade chicken bone broth.
-This is made with smoked whole chicken carcass or bones, onion, carrots, bay leaves, garlic cloves, water, salt and pepper.
+Made from a Smoked Whole Chicken carcass or bones, onion, carrots, bay leaves, garlic cloves, water, salt, and pepper.
 If you're looking for a shortcut, use regular chicken stock from the grocery store instead of making your own chicken broth.
 If I had celery, I would have added a few celery stalks as well.

 - Vegetables.
 I used carrots, yellow onion, garlic, and spinach.
 However, you can toss in anything you like, even frozen vegetables.

 - Chicken.
-I have made this soup with leftover chicken breasts, thighs, and rotisserie chicken.
+I have made this soup with leftover Smoked Chicken Breasts, Smoked Boneless Chicken Thighs, and rotisserie chicken.
 If you are not using smoked chicken, use ½ to 1 teaspoon of liquid smoke.
 It is potent stuff, so use less and add more later.

 - Noodles.
 I used small egg noodles for soup, but you can use broken-up spaghetti, macaroni, tiny shells, fusilli, or penne.
 You could also use gluten-free pasta, rice noodles, rice, or barley.